U.K. Formally Files for E.U. Divorce

 (LONDON) — Britain is set to formally file for divorce from the European Union, ending a 44-year relationship following the decision made by U.K. voters in a referendum nine months ago.

-Prime Minister Theresa May is due to announce in the House of Commons Wednesday afternoon that she has invoked Article 50 of the E.U.'s key treaty, triggering a two-year countdown to Britain's exit.
+Prime Minister Theresa May is due to tell House of Commons Wednesday afternoon that she has invoked Article 50 of the E.U.'s key treaty, the trigger for a two-year countdown to Britain's exit.

-At the same time, Britain's E.U. envoy, Tim Barrow, will hand-deliver a letter from May to E.U.
-Council President Donald Tusk.
+At the same time, Britain's E.U. envoy, Tim Barrow, will hand-deliver a letter from May, which she signed Tuesday at her 10 Downing St. office, to EU Council President Donald Tusk.

 May's office says she will tell lawmakers that the U.K. is embarking on a "momentous journey" and should unite to forge a "global Britain."

-Britain and the E.U. have two years to unpick a tapestry of rules, regulations and agreements stitched over more than four decades.
+Britain and the E.U. have two years to unpick a tapestry of rules, regulations and agreements stitched over more than four decades since Britain joined what was then the European Economic Community in 1973.

+E.U. officials are due to circulate draft negotiating guidelines within days, and bloc leaders — minus May — will meet April 29 to adopt a common position.

+Britain says it's not turning its back on its neighbors and wants to remain friends.
+May has said that the U.K. will become "stronger, fairer, more united and more outward-looking" and will seek "a new, deep and special partnership with the European Union."